 Just like our Live Your Dream recipients, Soroptimists don’t quit.

 MARCH 15, 2020–In response to community concerns and to support current California policies, we are POSTPONING our April 3rd Live Your Dream Awards Gala to a later date, to be determined.
 Please check back, more information is forthcoming.
 We will be contacting current ticket holders.
 Thank you for your understanding.

+We hope to hold it at a future date to be determined.
+STAY TUNED!
 Those who attended last November’s Quartermania (see slide show below) had a great time!
 Check it out!

 Guest Speaker at the March 5 North County Anti-Human Trafficking Collaborative was Kathleen Thomas of North County Lifeline.
 As Clinical Training Coordinator for North County Lifeline’s Project LIFE, Kathleen provides trauma-reprocessing, intensive case management, victim advocacy, and psychotherapy to individuals who have experienced exploitation and trafficking in San Diego County.

 Her presentation centered on two successful therapy modalities which are used to assist the clients at Project LIFE (Living in Freedom from sexual Exploitation).
 Both focus on the importance of recognizing the body’s sense of well-being and to learn how to reset the nervous system in response to trauma, large or small.
 The first, Trauma Resilience Model (TRM) uses 9 specific techniques and helps victims of major trauma, like sex trafficking, severe injury and PTSD.
 The second, Community Resilience Model (CRM)uses 6 of the techniques which apply to personal and relational situations for all of us.
 Both recognize the importance of recognizing triggers which always affect neuro-physical manifestations, and employs resilience to “get back in the zone.”